Theophilix/event-table-edit-old/README.md

 Try all the functions (including backend) on the demo site: https://demo.eventtableedit.com.
 Log in as user or admin with the given login credentials.

-Download latest version 4.6.2 (since 10.02.2018, delete column separation not done yet): https://github.com/Theophilix/event-table-edit/archive/master.zip.
+Download latest version 4.6.2 (since 10.02.2018, has bug, see issue 88, delete column separation not done yet): https://github.com/Theophilix/event-table-edit/archive/master.zip.

 Dowload older versions here: https://github.com/Theophilix/event-table-edit/releases.